tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ```
 # .env
-GITHUB_CLIENT_ID= # We will generate this later when we create a Github app.
+GITHUB_CLIENT_ID= # We will generate this later when we create a GitHub app.
-GITHUB_CLIENT_SECRET= # We will generate this later when we create a Github app.
+GITHUB_CLIENT_SECRET= # We will generate this later when we create a GitHub app.
 REPO_FULL_NAME=tinacms/tinacms.org # This is your github repository's owner / repo-name.
 BASE_BRANCH=master
 ```